class GraphFrame extends Logging with Serializable

 - It is acceptable to omit names for vertices or edges in motifs when not needed.
 E.g.,

-but does not name the destination vertex.
+"(a)-[]->(b)"expresses an edge between verticesa,bbut does not assign a name to the edge.
+There will be no column for the anonymous edge in the resultDataFrame.
+Similarly,"(a)-[e]->()"indicates an out-edge of vertexabut does not name the destination vertex.
 These are called *anonymous* vertices and edges. - An edge can be negated to indicate that the edge should *not* be present in the graph.

 E.g.,

-for which there is *no* edge fromb
+"(a)-[]->(b); !(b)-[]->(a)"finds edges fromatobfor which there is *no* edge frombtoa.

 Restrictions: